 A better idea is to look for an automatic pour over coffee maker with an insulated carafe that keeps your coffee warm.
 A thermal carafe maintains your coffee’s temperature rather than increasing it over time.
 No bitterness, no cold coffee.
 It’s a win-win situation.

 No matter how easy to use an automatic pour over coffee maker, it will be a waste of money if cleaning your machine is such a hassle you end up not using it.
-Make sure you know how much work the cleaning process will require before you shell out your hard-earned cash.
+Ensure you know how much work the cleaning process will require before you shell out your hard-earned cash.

 Be on the lookout for an automatic pour over coffee maker with removable, dishwasher-safe parts if you want to get the most bang for your buck.